hbariki/Linux-Server-Configuration/README.md

 7. Install and configure Apache to serve a python mod_wsgi application:
  - Install apache using sudo apt-get install apache2.
- -type 54.237.230.200.
+ -Type 54.237.230.200.
 You will see the apache ubuntu default page.
- -install mod_wsgi using sudo apt-get install libapache2-mod-wsgi.
+ -Install mod_wsgi using sudo apt-get install libapache2-mod-wsgi.
  -You then need to configure Apache to handle requests using the WSGI module.
-You’ll do this by editing the /etc/apache2/sites-enabled/000-default.conf file.
+You’ll do this by editing the /etc/apache2/sites-  enabled/000-catalog.conf file.
 This file tells Apache how to respond to requests, where to find the files for a particular site and much more.
- -add the following line at the end of the <VirtualHost *:80>block, right before the closing </VirtualHost> line:WSGIScriprAlias/var/www/html/myapp.wsgi.
+ -Add the following line at the end of the <VirtualHost *:80>block, right before the closing </VirtualHost>   line:WSGIScriprAlias/var/www/html/myapp.wsgi.
  -restart Apache with the sudo apache2ctl restart command.
  -WSGI is a specification that describes how a web server communicates with web applications.
 Most if not all Python web frameworks are WSGI compliant, including Flask and Django; but to quickly test if you have your Apache configuration correct you’ll write a very basic WSGI application.
  -create /var/www/html/myapp.wsgi using command sudo nano /var/www/html/myapp.wsgi.
 Write the following in this file.